Team-Rabl/.github/profile/README.md

 - Direct Messaging
 - Group Messaging

-Current technologies used and or in consideration for use

 # Backend
 * PostgreSQL: Currently in use for auth server.
 Currently planning to use for application server.
 Exploring a NoSQL database may be worth the effort in the future.